CADLabs/ethereum-economic-model/docs/model_specification/mathematical_specification.md

 ### System Metric State Variables

-We first define System Metrics on the level of the following 7 validator environments, using Numpy array matrix alegbra:
+We first define System Metrics on the level of the following 7 validator environments, using Numpy array matrix algebra:

 1. DIY Hardware
 2. DIY Cloud